denten-books/plain-text/main.md

 the wrath of textual theorists like Jerome McGann, Johanna Drucker, and Katherine Hayles) that text on the screen lacks materiality.
 Not at all.
-Only that digital textuality is in some real ways obscured and hidden from the viewer, in ways that pruduce a real sense of the ephemeral.
+Only that digital textuality is in some real ways obscured and hidden from the viewer, in ways that produce a real sense of the ephemeral.

 Automated discourse has gained opacity and depth in several stages: first, by coupling content and control on the surface of removable paper storage media